 | Launch Site: | Historical Aircraft Group airport, Geneseo, NY |

 Rocket arced over and flew near horizontal durin' delay, me hearties, recovered downrange a ways.
 One aft fin popped off.
-Subsequently found that body tube tore under another aft fin, me bucko, when t' fin hit ground it be pivoted through t' body tube.
+Subsequently found that body tube tore under another aft fin, when t' fin hit ground it was pivoted through t' body tube.
 I think this is a design flaw t' some extent - thar's nothin' underneath t' aft fins t' support them at landing.
 T' fins are large and touchdown force can put a lot o' torque on them.
 Betwixt this tear and t' previous damage t' t' front end o' t' body tube, I think this one is toast.

 | Stage | Motor(s) |